fdschneider/caspr/README.md

 The R-package is build around objects of a particular class `ca_model` (S3 objects in R) that contain all the model specific information, like the original publication, the update functions, and the cell states.
 These objects can be handled by a function called `ca()` which runs the cellular automata over time.

-Other functions allow the plotting of single snapshots or timeseries, the generation of initial lattices/grids/landscapes, the calculation of spatial and temporal indicators.
+Other functions allow the plotting of single snapshots or timeseries, the generation of initial lattices/grids/landscapes, the calculation of spatial and temporal indicators as provided by the package ['spatialwarnings'](https://github.com/fdschneider/spatial_warnings).

 ## Install package